 You may have an oxygen mask to help you breathe and an intravenous (IV) drip in your arm giving you fluid.
 This will be removed once you are able to eat and drink.
+This is because you may feel sick, vomit or have pain after your surgery.
 You will be allowed to eat and drink about four hours after surgery.